Portuguese Water Dog Breed Info

 Training these intelligent dogs can be a joy.
 For more insights on training dogs effectively, check out our blog Easiest Dogs to Train - Top 5 Pups for Effortless Training

 The Portuguese Water Dog and the Mini Portidoodle are two very rare and highly sought-after breeds.
 These two wonderful breeds are known for their brilliant minds, affectionate nature, and fun personalities.
 If you find yourself wanting to choose between the Portuguese Water Dog and the Mini Portidoodle, read on to learn about what qualities they share and some of their differences.

 When fishing vessels and equipment became modernized, the Portuguese Water Dogs retired from their long years of fishing and moved on to build their career in sporting competitions, show rings, and service work.
-A breed of remarkable intelligence, the Portuguese Water dog impressed with great learning skills once again and soon found favor among high society families as well as common folk.
+A breed of remarkable intelligence and true working dogs, the Portuguese Water dog impressed with great learning skills once again and soon found favor among high society families as well as common folk.
 A most adored companion pet in Europe and the United States, the Portie is one of the rarest and most sought-after breeds today.